 The Transmission Provider uses a Rated System Path (contract path) methodology to calculate ATC on external interconnections, interties and some paths internal to BPA's network.
-Under this methodology, Firm ATC = TTC - ETC{Firm} - TRM - CBM + Postbacks + Counterflows.
-Non-Firm ATC = $TTC - ETC{Firm}$ - $ETC{NonFirm}$ - TRM - CBM + Postbacks + Counterflows.
+Under this methodology, Firm ATC = TTC - ETC ${\text{Firm}}$ - TRM - CBM + Postbacks + Counterflows.
+Non-Firm ATC = TTC - ETC ${\text{Firm}}$ - ETC ${\text{NonFirm}}$ - TRM - CBM + Postbacks + Counterflows.
 This methodology and a list of the paths for which ATC is calculated are described in the Transmission Provider's ATC methodology documents.

 The Transmission Provider uses a Flowgate methodology on the network flowgates.
-Under this methodology as well, Firm $AFC = TFC - ETC{Firm} - TRM - CBM + Postbacks$
+Under this methodology as well, Firm AFC = TFC - ETC{Firm} - TRM - CBM + Postbacks

-+ Counterflows.
-Non-Firm AFC = TFC - ETC{Firm} - $\text{ETC}{\text{NonFirm}}$ - TRM - CBM + Postbacks + Counterflows.
+- + Counterflows.
+Non-Firm AFC = TFC ETC{Firm} ETC{NonFirm} TRM CBM + Postbacks + Counterflows.
 This methodology and a list of the network flowgates are described in the Transmission Provider's AFC methodology documents.
 BPA calculates the ATC and AFC components consistent with applicable NERC reliability standards.
-The explanation of the ATC and AFC components is as follows: (1) Total Transfer Capability (TTC) and Total Flowgate Capability (TFC) are the amount of electric power that can be transferred over the interconnected transmission network in a reliable manner under specified system conditions.
+The explanation of the ATC and AFC components is as follows: - (1) Total Transfer Capability (TTC) and Total Flowgate Capability (TFC) are the amount of electric power that can be transferred over the interconnected transmission network in a reliable manner under specified system conditions.
 The Transmission Provider calculates TTC and TFC consistent with applicable NERC MOD Reliability Standards and the WECC Path Rating Process.
-The methodology and assumptions used to determine TTC and TFC are described in the Transmission Provider's ATC and AFC methodology documents.

-(2) Existing Transmission Commitments (ETC) are the committed uses of the system, which include the firm and non-firm capacity set aside to serve Point-to-Point Service Agreements, Network Integration Service Agreements, pre-Order 888 grandfathered agreements, and other commitments made pursuant to the Transmission Provider's statutory and treaty obligations (such as the delivery of power from the Federal system to irrigation districts associated with the United States Bureau of Reclamation (USBR) projects and the return of energy to Canada under the Columbia River Treaty, described further below).
-The Transmission Provider assumes a Transmission Customer with a Transmission Service contract containing the right of first refusal will take or continue to take transmission service when that contract expires or is eligible for renewal, unless otherwise notified by the Transmission Provider's ATC and AFC methodology documents.
-For purposes of calculating firm ETC, the Transmission Provider:

-(a) is obligated by statute and contract with USBR to provide power from the Federal system to several irrigation districts associated with USBR projects in the Pacific Northwest and considers the delivery of power to these irrigation districts to be a committed use.
+The methodology and assumptions used to determine TTC and TFC are described in the Transmission Provider's ATC and AFC methodology documents. - (2) Existing Transmission Commitments (ETC) are the committed uses of the system, which include the firm and non-firm capacity set aside to serve Point-to-Point Service Agreements, Network Integration Service Agreements, pre-Order 888 grandfathered agreements, and other commitments made pursuant to the Transmission Provider's statutory and treaty obligations (such as the delivery of power from the Federal system to irrigation districts associated with the United States Bureau of Reclamation (USBR) projects and the return of energy to Canada under the Columbia River Treaty, described further below).
+The Transmission Provider assumes a Transmission Customer with a Transmission Service contract containing the right of first refusal will take or continue to take transmission service when that contract expires or is eligible for renewal, unless otherwise notified by the Transmission Customer.
+The methodology for determining ETC is described in the Transmission Provider's ATC and AFC methodology documents.
+For purposes of calculating firm ETC, the Transmission Provider: - (a) is obligated by statute and contract with USBR to provide power from the Federal system to several irrigation districts associated with USBR projects in the Pacific Northwest and considers the delivery of power to these irrigation districts to be a committed use.